pydantic/pydantic/docs/concepts/unions.md

 assert m.model_dump() == data
 ```

-You can also simplify error messages by labeling each case with a `Tag`.
-This is especially useful
+You can also simplify error messages by labeling each case with a [`Tag`][pydantic.types.Tag].
-when you have complex types like those in this example:
+This is especially useful when you have complex types like those in this example:

 ```py
 from typing import Dict, List, Union